fvaleri/strimzi-debugging/sessions/001/README.md

 # Example: deploy a Kafka cluster on OpenShift

-In this example, we deploy AMQ Streams with a 3-node cluster on OpenShift using the built-in OperatorHub (OLM) component, which is the preferred mode because you can use the web console and you get the additional benefit of automatic updates.
+In this example, we deploy the AMQ Streams operator and a 3-node cluster on OpenShift using the built-in OperatorHub (OLM) component, which is integrated with the web console and provides updates.

 We use the `init.sh` script to initialize the environment by passing OpenShift parameters.
 You can reuse it whenever you want to reinitialize your environment.